vidian/elehdocumentation/docs/source/hobby.rst

 DND
 ------------
 She like igoring people mostly of the time, including me.
-Sometimes i getting mad but, yeah whatever..
+But actually she is kind.